kunchamharsha/beeruva/README.md

 # Opendrive
-Opensource self hosted file hosting system rip-off :P
+Opensource is a self hosted file hosting system.

 #Prerequisites